Search results for

 What countries support Qobuz?

-Qobuz is available in 12 countries across the world: Austria, Belgium, France, Germany, Ireland, Italy, Luxembourg, Netherlands, Spain, Switzerland, United Kingdom, USA.
-If you create your account while residing in one of these countries, you’ll still be able to use your Qobuz account if you take a vacation to, say, Canada, or some other country where Qobuz is not available.
+Qobuz is available in 26 countries, including Austria, Belgium, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Spain, Switzerland, the United Kingdom, and the USA.
+If you create your account while residing in one of these countries, you’ll still be able to use your Qobuz account if you take a vacation to, say, Canada, or another country where Qobuz is unavailable.

 What audio quality does Qobuz support?